 I created a Google Form, along with a emotional identification chart I illustrated, to use as a daily check-in form with each of my live classes.

-Many of you know students who struggled.
+Overview: Many of you know students who struggled in the 2020-2021 school year.
 Teachers did, too.

 We had a low rate of participation in our district for remote learning.
-My classes had between a 40-60% attendance rate for each live class session.
+My classes had between a 40-60% attendance rate for each live class session, which was common.